codepo8/developer-advocacy-handbook/create-slide-decks.md

 whenever I can.
 They look cool but you\'ll find soon that they are more hassle than they are worth.
 For example:

-* You expect the AV equipment of the location you give your talk to be able to show video and have audio for you and your computer (good luck with that one).
+* You expect the AV equipment to be able to show video and have audio for you and your computer (good luck with that one).
 * You expect the projector to be able to show video.
 * You make your slide deck impossible to distribute unless you turn it into a video.
 * You lose the rhythm of your talk, in essence you create a break that you need to pull people out of again.